Ainnelise Niyvold Liundbye UPDATED: 20 FEB 2021

 It is not difficult to order since there are matching pictures on the walls and highly resembling plastic models of all meals.
 This is rather the rule in all Japanese restaurants – at least in the ones affordable to the average tourist!
 So even if we have communication challenges, they immediately resolve when we just point at the desired meals.

-First time tourists often seem to think that the restaurant price level corresponds to the well-known elevated house price index in Japan.
+First-time tourists sometimes think that the restaurant price level in Japan corresponds to the well-known elevated house price index.
 Contrary to belief, it is no so.
 Restaurant meals can actually be very cheap compared to Western European standard.
-We can easily find a meal for 4-5 USD.
+We can easily find a meal for 5-6 USD.